Hyde Park is a thriving hub of food, drink and culture, just minutes from the city centre – but have you discovered all its secrets?

 LS6 Cafe, 16 Headingley Lane, Hyde Park, Leeds, West Yorkshire, LS6 2AS.

 You can indulge in a taste of the Mediterranean at La Cafetiere.
 This bustling family-run eatery opened in 1999 and has become a real favourite with Hyde Park locals.
-Pop by for omelettes or bagels at breakfast, or head by for their speciality dishes at lunchtime – they do a vast array of authentic Mediterranean and Middle Eastern dishes, like Lamb Kofta Kebabs, Homemade Chickpea Falafel and Meatball Couscous.
+Pop by for omelettes or bagels at breakfast or head in for their speciality dishes at lunchtime and teatime – they do a vast array of authentic Mediterranean and Middle Eastern dishes, like Lamb Kofta Kebabs, Homemade Chickpea Falafel and Meatball Couscous.

 La Cafetiere, 6 The Crescent, Hyde Park, Leeds, West Yorkshire, LS6 2NW.